videojs/mux.js/README.md

       }

       function appendNextSegment(){
-        transmuxer.off('data');
+        // reset the 'data' event listener to just append (moof/mdat) boxes to the Source Buffer transmuxer.off('data');
         transmuxer.on('data', (segment) =>{
           sourceBuffer.appendBuffer(new Uint8Array(segment.data));
         })

         if (segments.length == 0){
-          mediaSource.endOfStream();
+          // notify MSE that we have no more segments to append. mediaSource.endOfStream();
         }

         segments.forEach((segment) => {
-          fetch(segments.shift()).then((response)=>{
+          // fetch the next segment from the segments array and pass it into the transmuxer.push method fetch(segments.shift()).then((response)=>{
             return response.arrayBuffer();
           }).then((response)=>{